liveontologies/protege-proof-justification/README.md

 ## Development

-To develop extensions to be used with this plugin, use the following Maven dependency:
+To develop extensions to be used with this plug-in, use the following Maven dependency:

 ```
 <dependency>